 And just like investing in oil ETFs or mutual funds, starting with options or futures is straightforward.
 Most brokerage firms dropped the base fee for options trades in 2019, but you'll still pay around 50 to 75 cents per contract.
 Some investment apps like Robinhood offer commission-free options, and Interactive Brokers is also an excellent broker.
 As for futures contracts, they typically cost around $1 to $2 each.

 This can give you direct investment exposure to oil.
 When prices go up and down, so will your investment.
 Depending on your brokerage, you may need additional approval for options trading.

 Again this isn't for people wanting to know how to invest in oil with little money.
 It's best for people who have significant assets.
 You should invest only what you can afford to lose if things don't work out as expected.

 This is one of the more direct options for those who want to know how to invest in oil wells.
 “MLP” is short for Master Limited Partnership.
 An MLP is a type of business entity that's publicly traded, like a stock.
 But there are some key differences to understand.

 MLPs give you the tax benefits of a private partnership.
 This means you pay taxes only on distributions.
 But you can buy and sell with the liquidity of a public company.
 Investors are considered “partners,” although most investors don't have an active role in the venture.

-MLPs are best for investors looking to earn cash flow from their investment.
+MLPs are best for investors looking to earn cash flow from their investments.
 They're not as volatile as commodities in many cases.
-But they have some unique tax reporting rules and don't usually appreciate in value all that much.
+But they have some unique tax reporting rules, and don't usually appreciate all that much.
 This makes them more of a niche investment than regular oil stocks.